cocoa1012/SynchroAlarmIntro/README.md

-## Synchro Alarm is an app for force you wake up without turning off the alarm clock in accident
+## Synchro Alarm is an app for forcing you to wake up without turning off the alarm clock in accident

 ---